mihaiandrei97/pro-shop-typescript/README.md

-Project done by with Typescript by following Brad Traversy's udemy course
+Project done with Typescript by following Brad Traversy's udemy course